 What Is CoQ10?

 CoQ10 is available in two forms, oxidized (ubiquinone) and reduced (ubiquinol).
-The body converts ubiquinol to ubiquinone in the gastrointestinal system, thus one form is not necessarily superior to the other, but nutritional supplement companies have often marketed the ubiquinol form as being better absorbed7.
+The body converts ubiquinol to ubiquinone in the gastrointestinal system, so one form is not necessarily superior to the other, but nutritional supplement companies have often marketed the ubiquinol form as being better absorbed.7

 Evidence for Efficacy

-CoQ10 has also been shown to be beneficial in prevention of cardiotoxicity in humans receiving anthracycline chemotherapy, a common class of chemotherapy agents used in people and dogs14.
-There are multiple studies showing that CoQ10 also protects against cardiotoxicity in rodents treated with doxorubicin15-18.
+CoQ10 has also been shown to help prevent cardiotoxicity from anthracycline chemotherapy drugs in humans (these drugs are frequently used to treat cancer in both humans and dogs).14 There are multiple studies showing that CoQ10 also protects against cardiotoxicity in rodents treated with doxorubicin.15-18

 Several studies using CoQ10 with humans with different forms of cancer have also had positive results.
-One study showed it reduced cancer cell growth on human breast cells, suggesting it may help reduce cancer cell growth as an adjunctive therapy with doxorubicin19.
-CoQ10 has shown to have numerous advantages in humans with liver cancer including reducing oxidative stress (an immune response that can damage cells)20, reducing chemotherapy side-effects21, and protecting against liver toxicity during cancer treatment22.
+One study showed it reduced cancer cell growth on human breast cells, suggesting it may help reduce cancer cell growth as an adjunctive therapy with doxorubicin.19

 Common Uses for CoQ10 in Dogs